TangentFoxy/itchy/ReadMe.md

 `latest` will be `nil`.

-If HTTP status 200 (OK) is encountered or a version is successfully parsed from a response, the script terminates (or moves on to checking on an `interval`.)
+If HTTP status 200 (OK) is encountered or a version is successfully parsed from a response, the script terminates (or moves on to checking on an interval.)
 Otherwise, it will keep trying with an exponential back-off starting at a 1 second delay, capped at retrying every 10 minutes.